Michael97/StackBasedMenuSystem/README.md

   - Create menus manually or through the Menu Creation window without using `Generate Scripts` and `Generate Prefabs` in the Setup Window beforehand.
 - **Troubleshooting**:
   - If encountering errors, attempt to regenerate scripts and prefabs through the Setup Window.
+  - If the csproj files are not generating you will need to go to `Preferences -> External Tools` tick `Git Packages`, and then regenerate the project files.

 ## :bookmark_tabs: System Components